dominicmauro/blogipsa/_posts/2018/2018-10-04-trump-family-taxes.markdown

 Now, the FBI’s New York Field Office, which would be responsible for collecting and reviewing information for the SDNY, has a certain reputation for leaking to the press.
 Notably, that’s the field office that in Fall 2016 repeatedly leaked salacious tidbits about the investigation into Her Emails.
 Without going into too much detail, I have an amount of firsthand experience in a previous job providing information to that particular FBI field office.
 That information tended to wind up in the press pretty swiftly thereafter.

-Given that experience, and idea that the IRS and Trump Organization aren’t going to leak this, it seemed to me the likeliest Times source for Fred Trump’s tax returns was the FBI’s New York Field Office.
+Given that experience, and the idea that the IRS and Trump Organization aren’t going to leak this, it seemed to me the likeliest Times source for Fred Trump’s tax returns was the FBI’s New York Field Office.
 After the Cohen plea deal, the SDNY could have started sniffing around the Trump Organization proper.
 The CFO did receive limited immunity to testify in front of an SDNY grand jury, after all.

 I was pretty obsessed with the fact that the Times doesn’t appear to have examined any documents for which the statute of limitations hasn’t tolled.
 All this stuff with Fred Trump doing shady stuff in the 1980s isn’t enough to charge Fred with a crime.
 For one, he’s quite dead.
 Second, most criminal cases have an expiration date; a dozen bishops can witness you commit the crime, but if prosecutors wait too long, you can’t ever be convicted of it.